FAQ

 For more information, see [Mapping](https://docs.meshmap.com/contribute/mapping) and [Scans](https://docs.meshmap.com/unity-sdk/core/scans).

-chevron-rightWhere in my project are the imported scans saved?hashtag
+<summary>Where in my project are the imported scans saved?</summary>

-Using the Scan Importer tool saves imported files under Assets/Resources/MeshMap/Scans/.
+Using the Scan Importer tool saves imported files under `Assets/Resources/MeshMap/Scans/`.

 For more information, see [Scans](https://docs.meshmap.com/unity-sdk/core/scans/editor).

-XR
+### XR

-chevron-rightHow do I safely run multiple XR device SDKs in one project?hashtag
+<summary>How do I safely run multiple XR device SDKs in one project?</summary>

 Use the MeshMap XR packages' [Cross-platform Management](https://docs.meshmap.com/unity-sdk/xr/cross-platform-management) system with Unity 6 build profiles to automatically wrap each SDK in scripting defines and use custom Android manifests and Gradle templates.